Vegan Travel Guides To World Destinations

 We normally say we're vegan 99 percent of the time.
 If you're sitting at a bus stop in a distant village in Romania and haven't eaten breakfast, and the only item on offer is some strange pastry, eat the dang pastry!

-There have been numerous occasions when we have decided to eat an egg or suffer through a few drops of fish sauce if it meant the difference between crashing on the road and arriving at our next destination fit and well.
+A starving vegan passing out in the middle of the road was never good for the world.
+We have often decided to eat an egg or suffer through a few drops of fish sauce if it meant the difference between crashing on the road and arriving at our next destination fit and well.

 If you're the type of vegan who can't eat a burger flipped with the same utensil that flipped a meat burger or wouldn't eat a stir fry cooked in a wok with meat in it, you might want to stay at home.
 Or, at the very least, avoid places that can be difficult for vegans.